Pistonight/celer-migration/msr/README.md

 ```

 ## 5. Add Presets
 Since new celer is game-independent, we need to add the BOTW presets.
-I will also add the `split-format` plugin to add shrine numbers to the splits:
+I will also add the `split-format` plugin to add shrine numbers to the splits.
+You might need other plugins:
+- `link` for `.link()` tags
+- `botw-ability-unstable` for champion ability tracking
+- `split-format` for custom split formatting

+See https://celer.pistonite.org/docs/plugin/getting-started for Celer's first-party plugins, and
+https://github.com/Pistonight/celer-presets/blob/main/botw/README.md for BOTW presets/plugin configuration.

-The final `project.yaml` should look like this:
+The final `project.yaml` should look something like this:
 ```yaml
 title: Master Sword Restricted
 version: v3.0